AleksaMCode/AMx64/README.md

 >
 > Character escapes are not currently supported.
 Character literals do support back quotes <code>`</code> however C-style escapes are not enabled.

-### Operand Size
+### Operand/Adress Size
- <p align="justify">To specify a size of operand, simply preface the operands or operand with mnemonic for the size you want (e.q. <code>add byte rax, [rbx]</code>).
+ <p align="justify">To specify a size of operand, simply preface the operands or operand with mnemonic for the size you want.
 In situation when you have for instance <code>add qword rax, rbx</code>, size is perfectly valid but redundant.
 These sizes are not case sensitive.
-Almost any instruction that references memory must use one of the prefixes BYTE, WORD, DWORD or QWORD to indicate what size of memory operand it refers to.</p>
+You should already be quite aware that addresses can have different sizes.
+Almost any instruction that references memory must use one of the prefixes BYTE, WORD, DWORD or QWORD to indicate what size of memory operand it refers to (e.q. <code>add byte rax, [rbx]</code>). </p>
  <table>
   <tr>
     <th>Size Directive</th>